-During 2023 financial year, the board was closely monitoring cash flow making changes as required.
-New club development and sailing strategy was developed to take advantage of the positive cash flow.
+During 2024 financial year, the board was closely monitoring cash flow making changes as required.
+New club development and sailing strategy was implemented.

 Environmental Issues

 The company's operations are not regulated by any significant environmental regulation under a law of the Commonwealth or of a state or territory.